nirsky/react-native-scaling-example/README.md

     <img src="images/tabletscaling.png" height="450" hspace="20"/>
 </div>
 <br/>
-As seen, This allows writing once, keeping stuff roughly the same size across mobile phones and still not looking massive and bulky on tablets.
+As mentioned, the iPhone keeps it's proportions and the tablet gets a soft, nice and non-bulky feel.

 -------